 When applying for this visa, the visa applicant can include members of their family unit such as dependent children who are not engaged, married or in a de facto relationship. (age limits apply).
 It is also possible for your partner’s dependent children (if any) to be added to the application after it is lodged.
 The ability to add overseas family members to the visa is a lovely option to include not only your partner but also loved ones to join you here in Melbourne, Australia.

-During this pandemic, the Government is prioritising Partner Visa applications to help reunite couples and families which have been separated for a long time.
-Once an Offshore Subclass 309 Partner Visa is granted, visa holders can come to Australia without requesting a Travel Exemption.
-The beside graph shows the impact of the pandemic on Offshore 309 Partner Visa grants from 1 Jan 2020 to 31 Dec 2020.
+During the pandemic, it is still possible to apply for an Offshore 309 Partner Visa for partners that are overseas.
+Once an Offshore Subclass 309 Partner Visa is granted, these visa holders can come to Australia without requesting a Travel Exemption.
+The below graph shows the impact of the pandemic on Offshore 309 Partner Visa grants from the Financial Years 2018-19 (pre-pandemic times) to 2021-22.

 On behalf of my family and I, we would like to thank the staff at Interstaff for working around the clock to achieve our goal of Permanent Residency.
 They are a great team of professionals and handled our case with very high standards.
 We greatly appreciate it – thank you!

 We applied for the Offshore Partner 309/100 Visa with the advice and representation from the team here and am happy to say, after a very long period apart from my partner due to Covid, our application recently got granted the 309 Visa with my partner looking to arrive shortly and our plan is to apply for the 100 visa mid/late next year.
 I highly recommend the team at Interstaff for any Partner Visa applications and I feel the fee is well worth the peace of mind you have given the high level of experience the team here offers and knowing you will be represented correctly/reliably based on the evidence you provide.